How to convert HTML to PDF in JavaScript

 Using modern and scalable URL or HTML to PDF API

-If you don’t want to deal with all the burdens of managing headless browsers, you can use ScreenshotOne API to render PDFs from HTML or any URL.
+If you don’t want to deal with all the burdens of managing headless browsers, you can use ScreenshotOne PDF Generation API to render PDFs from HTML or any URL.
 It is a free PDF to HTML API for up to 100 requests.
 The PDF generation API from ScreenshotOne is easy to use.
 It is scalable, covers a variety of use cases, and solves all the issues related to rendering PDFs in headless browsers.

 Let’s take a look at how easy it is to render a PDF with a straightforward call: